tuottavuuslautakunta/pRoductivity/README.md

 ##### Misssing dat_eurostat_nace10_imput;

-Estonia
-* Hours for 1995-1999.
+* Estonia Hours for 1995-1999.
 Imputed based on persons and 2000.
+* Belgian Hours for 2019.
+Imputed based on persons and 2018.

 ##### Missing dat_eurostat_nace_imput:

 t-1 for many

-Sweden:
-* J 2015 employment data.
-An error as series is different form nama_10_a10_e.
-Imputed by 2014 and 2016 mean.
+Hours based on previous or following hours per persons.

 UK:
 * Industry data from t-2